Desucon

 Desucon is an anime convention held in the Sibelius Hall in Lahti, Finland, for fans of Japanese folk culture.

 History

 Desucon was held for the 14th time in 2023.
 Since 2016, attendance has been limited to only those over 18.
 In addition to the main event held in June, a winter-time Desucon Frostbite is organized in either January or February.
 Both events were on hiatus due to the COVID-19 pandemic starting from summer 2020.

 Organization

-The events presented include lectures, workshops, cosplay, a maid cafe, an artists' alley, a merchants' hall, a games area and video screenings.
+The events presented include lectures, workshops, cosplay, an artists' alley, a merchants' hall, a games area and video screenings.
 The Desucon events also welcomed many Japanese guests, ranging from seiyuu to singers, mangakas, speakers and filmmakers.